RoboCupAtHomeJP/Rule2019/robotinspection_en.md

 * Multiple Robots:
 If your team want to use multiple robots in the competition, all robots must attend to "Robot Inspection".
-In addition, if your team want to change the sensor, actuator, or other electric equipments for other tasks, all modification of the robot must pass the to "Robot Inspection".
+In addition, if your team want to change the sensor, actuator, or other electric equipment for other tasks, all modification of the robot must pass the to "Robot Inspection".
 <!--
 * 複数台のロボット：